 Kitchen Gone Rogue

-Hi – I’m Kelly Haffner, a PR and marketing communications pro by day … a Dallas/Fort Worth-based food blogger, recipe creator, restaurant reviewer and food photographer by night and weekends.
+Hi – I’m Kelly, a PR and marketing communications pro by day … a Dallas/Fort Worth-based food blogger, recipe creator, restaurant reviewer and food photographer by night and weekends.

 I also have a dairy allergy I was diagnosed with over 20 years ago, my daughter is lactose-intolerant and my son has a peanut allergy, so I have been creating and adapting/re-making recipes for a long time.
 It has been a necessity for someone who loves food so much!
 You’ll find mostly dairy-free recipes at Kitchen Gone Rogue, but they’re recipes for anyone.
 Some, like my tomato chorizo salmon or pan-seared pork chops with mojo sauce or spicy cucumber, tomato, water chestnut salad wouldn’t have any dairy products in them anyway.
 Others — like my dairy-free gluten-free king ranch chicken casserole and dairy-free soy-free pumpkin pie and dairy-free potato corn chowder soup — creatively use non-dairy products to produce dishes that do NOT taste dairy-free and where, in some cases, you can just use regular milk and cheese where it calls for nondairy substitutes if you don’t have issues with milk products.

-Jason and I met at a food event, making sandwiches for homeless people.
-Through the reviews corner on this website (a.k.a.
-Foodies Gone Rogue), we share our take on food, beer, restaurants, cool places we visit and whatever else we feel like sharing.
-If we love something, we’ll tell you.
-If we don’t, we’ll tell you that too.
-Because we love to eat so much, we try to stay active by biking, kayaking, hiking, dancing (Kelly), golfing (Jason) and visiting museums and festivals.
-You’ll also catch us being incredibly lazy, binge-watching HGTV, car shows (Jason’s favorite) and food shows (Kelly’s fav).
+At Kitchen Gone Rogue, you’ll find reviews on restaurants, food, beer, cool places to visit and whatever else I feel like sharing.
+If I love something, I’ll tell you.
+If not, I’ll tell you that too.
+Because I love to eat so much, I also try to stay active by biking, kayaking, walking, visiting festivals and museums and, my favorite: dancing.
+You’ll also catch me being incredibly lazy, binge-watching HGTV and food shows.